guacsec/guac-docs/guac-ontology.md

 ### The software tree

-FInally, the software tree represents a series of software properties that relate to their logical collection up to their "physical instantiations".
+Finally, the software tree represents a series of software properties that relate to their logical collection up to their "physical instantiations".
 This can be easily modeled using a pURL semantic, which describes a software artifact.
-Take for example the following purl pkg:pypi/django@1.11.1, it can be used to model software relationships with the following properties:
+Take for example the following purl: pkg:pypi/django@1.11.1.
+It can be used to model software relationships with the following properties:

 - A software type (pkg)